16 Important Humanitarian Crises and Trends to Know in 2026

 The Humanitarian Coalition offers a slightly simpler, and more inclusive, definition for humanitarian emergency: “An event or series of events that represents a critical threat to the health, safety, security or wellbeing of a community or other large group of people, usually over a wide area.”
 This definition, unlike UNICEF’s, does not exclude crises that may not necessitate external intervention.

-These events can be caused by any number of factors, from natural disasters, to armed conflict, to famine, epidemics, or any combination thereof.
+These events can be caused by any number of factors, from natural disasters, to armed conflict, to famine, epidemics or any combination thereof.
 Crises and their effects unfold on a broad spectrum of time — some last a matter of months until the situation is brought under control, while some can last decades.
 Likewise, some are acute and immediate while others are more slow-moving or systemic.
 The COVID-19 pandemic is a recent example of one of the worst and most complex humanitarian crises in modern history due to its devastating impacts on global health, trade, politics and migration.

-15 Important Humanitarian Crises to Know in 2024
+16 Important Humanitarian Crises to Know in 2026

 Afghanistan

 Since 1998, the International Rescue Committee (IRC), among other non-governmental organizations (NGOs), has been providing economic assistance, shelter, clean water, sanitation, healthcare, safe learning spaces, employment services and development assistance to the Afghan people.
+However, their operations have been severely restricted in the past few years due to the Taliban’s policies on foreign aid organizations.

-Central & South America (El Salvador, Guatemala, Honduras, Nicaragua and Ecuador)
+Central & South America and Mexico

-The region between Mexico and South America is generally considered to comprise seven countries, with four of those routinely named among the most dangerous places on earth.
-To date, approximately 550,000 people have fled their home countries of El Salvador, Guatemala, Honduras and Nicaragua; over 315,000 have been internally displaced due to threats including gang violence, extortion, persecution and sexual violence.
-Much of the violence is related to firearms, many of which originate in the U.S. legal market; El Salvador, Guatemala and Honduras are all in the top ten countries with the highest gun death rates in the world.
-Recently, waves of criminal gang-related violence have crept south to Ecuador, as well, forcing the country’s president to declare a “state of war.”
+Much of the region’s violence is related to firearms, many of which originate in the U.S. legal market; Central America is consistently represented in the top ten countries with the highest gun death rates in the world.
+Criminal gang-related violence has crept south to Ecuador, as well, forcing the country’s president to declare a “state of war.”

 Along with other relief agencies, the Office of the United Nations High Commissioner for Refugees (UNHCR) has partnered with governments and other entities in the region to identify and implement long-term solutions for refugees.
 UNHCR assistance on the ground includes providing shelters and protection services, food, hygiene kits, psychological support, cash-based assistance and educational opportunities, especially for internally displaced women, children and members of the LGBTQIA+ community.